vincegludovice/simulation-project-1/README.md

 utilize the object's `id` in the url.
 For example `GET /users/1`, will make return the user object with `id` 1.
 This also works for other HTTP methods.

+**User Search:**

 There should be a search input that allows for filtering users by `username`.
 This filtering should be done client-side (in the react application).

+**Active Filter:**

 There should be a toggle that allows the user list to be filtered by **active** or **inactive** users.

+# Finished

+Don't forget to test all of the functionality of your implementation.
+Walk through the list of requirements and make sure you didn't miss anything and it works as expected.

+Once you've completed your implementation please turn in your source code via the method specified by the instructor.